davestephens/ansible-nas/README.md

 ## Contributing

 Contributions are welcome, please feel free to raise a PR!

-Please restrict pull requests to one piece of functionality or bugfix at a time, thanks! :+1:
+- Please restrict pull requests to one piece of functionality or bugfix at a time.
+- Please run `ansible-lint` against the playbook before committing.
+(There is a VSCode task set up to run the right command for you)
+- Please know that your efforts are appreciated, thanks! :+1:

+Development of Ansible-NAS is carried out in [Visual Studio Code](https://code.visualstudio.com/) - you'll get some nice recommended extentions and task setups if you do the same.